Master of Arts (MA)

 Areas of specialization for the MA are open, subject to the fields of economics represented in the graduate course offerings in any given year and the ability of students to arrange a supervisor.
 Students interested in an area other than those represented by the graduate course offerings in a given year must secure a supervisor (in the department) to be able to pursue their interests.

 Length of Program

-Eight months of coursework plus completion of a research essay.
+Eight months of coursework plus completion of thesis (if thesis option is chosen)

 Program Choices (availability may vary by year)

 - Theories of Economic Development

 - Environmental economics